 Any definition of error that you read will undoubtedly contain the word mistake or some synonym of mistake.
 And yes, while error baseball cards technically have something wrong with them from someone’s mistake, for me, they are the gift that keeps on giving.

-One, many of them are funny.
+One, many of them are some of the funniest baseball cards you’ll ever see.
 Others are ironic.
 These are grown men playing a kid’s game after all, so it’s only right we can chuckle every now and then.
 And then secondly, error cards give otherwise unexciting stacks of cards reason to live, and reason to be examined.